 One of the most common causes of azaleas and rhododendrons leaves turning yellow is a lack of nitrogen in the soil.

-This can be caused by nutrient poor soils (such as sandy soils) but in my case the cause was adding mulch to the surrounding soil of the azalea.
+This can be caused by nutrient-poor soils (such as sandy soils) but in my case, the cause was adding mulch to the surrounding soil of the azalea.

 Mulch, composed of organic materials is a really good way to maintain a good moisture balance around the roots of your azalea and add nutrients.
-However it is important to wait till the organic material is well rotted before applying it to the soil surrounding the plant.
+However, it is important to wait till the organic material is well-rotted before applying it to the soil surrounding the plant.

-If you apply garden waste such as leaf mould, grass clippings etc. without letting it decompose fully for at least a season then the mulch will continue to decompose when applied around the azalea.
+If you apply garden waste such as leaf mould, grass clippings, etc. without letting it decompose fully for at least a season then the mulch will continue to decompose when applied around the azalea.
 The same can be true of wood bark if it is applied directly to the ground without a barrier for weeds.

 Organic material requires nitrogen as part of the decomposition process which it draws up from the soil.
-This creates a temporary nitrogen deficit in the soil during the process of the mulch decomposing around you azalea.
+This creates a temporary nitrogen deficit in the soil during the process of the mulch decomposing around your azalea.

 The solution…

-Their are two solutions to this:
+There are two solutions to this:

-- Add a nitrogen based fertilizer to the soil to address the temporary nitrogen imbalance.
+- Add a nitrogen-based fertilizer to the soil to address the temporary nitrogen imbalance.

-- Remove the decomposing mulch and apply well rotted material.
+- Remove the decomposing mulch and apply well-rotted material.

-Established Azaleas generally do not need fertilizing, unless the soil is sandy or nutrient poor.
-However a general plant fertilizer will address the nutrient imbalance and return nitrogen to the soil.
+Established Azaleas generally do not need fertilizing, unless the soil is sandy or nutrient-poor.
+However, a general plant fertilizer will address the nutrient imbalance and return nitrogen to the soil.

 However I should stress that this solution should be done in the growing season, (Spring and Summer) and not in the Fall.
 Nitrogen stimulates new foliage growth that is softer and more susceptible to frost damage.